ΔT (timekeeping)

 In precise timekeeping, ΔT (Delta T, delta-T, deltaT, or DT) is a measure of the cumulative effect of the departure of the Earth's rotation period from the fixed-length day of International Atomic Time (86,400 seconds).
 Formally, ΔT is the time difference ΔT = TT − UT between Universal Time (UT, defined by Earth's rotation) and Terrestrial Time (TT, independent of Earth's rotation).
 The value of ΔT for the start of 1902 was approximately zero; for 2002 it was about 64 seconds.
-So Earth's rotations over that century took about 64 seconds longer than would be required for days of atomic time.
+Therefore, Earth's rotations over that century took about 64 seconds longer than would be required for days of atomic time.
 As well as this long-term drift in the length of the day there are short-term fluctuations in the length of day (Δτ) which are dealt with separately.